sackn/diffeq/vectorValuedFunctions.md

 The equation $\vec{r}(t) = \vec{r}_0 + t\vec{u}$ mimics point slope form.
 You have an initial point and a slope.
 You move back and forth on the line using t.
 Now comes to the point where I talked about the effects of the parallel vector you chose.
 Assume you have some parallel vector $\vec{v}$ which move forward the line "forward" as you increase $t$ and "backwards" as you decrease $t$.
 If you instead paramterize it with $-\vec{v}$ (which is allowed since it is still parallel) you will instead move "backwards" as you increase $t$ and forward and you decrease $t$.
 If you use $3\vec{v}$ you will move "forward" on the line as you increase $t$ and "backwards" as you decrease $t$ however you do that at a rate three times faster than $\vec{v}$.

+In the end what parallel vector you choose changes how the $f(t)$ is graphed with respect to $t$.
+However, if you want your line to go on for ever (which by defintion a line has to go on for ever) then it really doesn't matter.
+You plot $f(t)$ for $t \in (-\infty, \infty)$.
+Every single point is plotted it doesn't matter what order or how "fast" you do it.

 ## Arc Length with Vector Functions